matoous/apo_lau/README.md

 - `./app conf_files/unit1.txt`

 ## Info ##
 Project is split up into individual files.
-Goal was to keep as many files as possible in pure C. Things that I found too hard or I was too lazy to write in C are written in CPP.
+All files are written in C. Pogram runs in 4 threads and everything in code is commented.
 You will find following files in the project:
+- app - file with main, loads configuration, runs threads
+- devices list - C alternative to vector of pair of socket address : light admin unit, used for saving all currently broadcasting unit and info about them
 - light_admin_unit - light admin unit struct and related methods
+- passer - contains only one struct, which is used to pass arguments to all 4 threads
 - pixel - pixel struct and related methods
 - mzapo_* - files provided by our teacher, methods and constants to access all peripherals
 - font_* - files provided by our teacher, methods and structs with fonts